Wachtberg

-Wachtberg is a municipality in the Rhein-Sieg district, of North Rhine-Westphalia, Germany.
+Wachtberg (/de/) is a municipality in the Rhein-Sieg district, of North Rhine-Westphalia, Germany.
 It is situated approximately 15 km south of Bonn.
-In 2021 the Wachtberg municipality had approximately 20,352 inhabitants.
+In December 2025 the Wachtberg municipality had 20,230 inhabitants.

 Geology

 Geological situation

 Wachtberg is located on the left bank of the Rhine between the Kottenforst forest to the north, the Voreifel to the west, the lower Middle Rhine Valley to the east and the Ahrgebirge to the south.
 The municipality was named after one of its highest points, the Wachtberg, located between Berkum and Villip (extinct for 25 million years, now with a height of 258 m).

 Political division

 The municipality was formed in 1969 with the Bonn Act (formally Gesetz zur kommunalen Neugliederung des Raumes Bonn, abbreviated as the "Bonn-Gesetz") and merged 13 now incorporated villages: